-Universities have a different set of office policies governing space for part-time employees, including adjunct faculty, Offices can be a reflection of one's self.
+Universities have a different set of office policies governing space for part-time employees, including adjunct faculty, graduate students, and emeritus faculty.
+These policies often are based on sharing office space.

+Offices can be a reflection of one's self.
 They can be neat and tidy, or otherwise.
 It is the policy of Fort Hays State University in Kansas that faculty members may decorate, equip, and use offices as they see fit.